observabilitystack/o11y-workshop/prometheus-grafana/README.md

 #### Configure Prometheus Data Source

-Go to `Configuration -> Data Sources` and add a new Prometheus Data Source.
+Go to `Connections -> Data Sources` and add a new Prometheus Data Source.
 Make it default and use the url `https://prometheus.PETNAME.workshop.o11ystack.org`.

 > You can verify that your metrics are available in Grafana using the `Explore` section.